c-matthews/racecar/docs/quickstart.rst

   :align: center
   :alt: Results

-For other examples, take a look at the `examples page on Github <https://github.com/c-matthews/racecar#examples>`_.
+Take a look at the `examples page on Github <https://github.com/c-matthews/racecar#examples>`_ for more.